 Academic Requirements

 NYU Grossman Long Island School of Medicine seeks applicants who excel academically and exhibit robust intellectual curiosity, as evidenced by the rigor, breadth, and depth of their coursework.
-Since a diverse range of applicant educational experiences are recognized, prerequisite coursework is not mandated.
-Instead, the admissions committee evaluates the academic preparation of applicants to assure they have the foundational knowledge to succeed in a rigorous accelerated three-year program.
-Applicants are expected to demonstrate a high level of proficiency in biology, physics, chemistry, genetics, statistics, English, psychology, and sociology.
+Since a wide range of educational experiences are recognized, prerequisite coursework is not mandated.
+Instead, the admissions committee evaluates the academic preparation of applicants to ensure they have the foundational knowledge to succeed in a rigorous accelerated three-year program.
+Applicants are expected to demonstratea high level of proficiency in biology, physics, chemistry, genetics, statistics, English, psychology, and sociology.
 These courses are strongly recommended as part of a broad premedical curriculum.

 Medical College Admission Test